artakhak/IoC.Configuration/docs/resolving-types/resolution-scopes.rst

 Scope: Transient
 ================

-Transient scope results in type being resolved to a newly created instance on each requests.
+**Transient** scope results in type being resolved to a newly created instance on each requests.

-Here is an example of specifying **Transient** resolution scope in method **IoC.Configuration.DiContainer.ModuleAbstr.AddServiceRegistrations()** (see :doc:`Type Bindings in IoC.Configuration Modules <../bindings-in-modules/ioc-configuration-modules>`):
+Here is an example of specifying **Transient** resolution scope in method **IoC.Configuration.DiContainer.ModuleAbstr.AddServiceRegistrations()** (see :doc:`../bindings-in-modules/ioc-configuration-modules`):

 .. sourcecode:: csharp